Man or woman, young or old, everybody wants a leaner, more defined core.

 It’s tougher than a regular plank so you won’t be able to hold it for as long.
 Start out with short holds of 10 seconds on each side, and work your way up.

 The general idea is that you are creating tension throughout your whole body by actively contracting your muscles.
 This should make you tremble and make it impossible to hold for an extended period of time.

 In the video below Bret Contreras does a great job of describing the RKC plank:

-These are reverse crunches which, as the name suggests, are the opposite of regular crunches.
+These are the opposite of regular crunches.
 And unlike regular crunches, they help improve your posture.

 They’re easier than some of the other exercises on this list, but they definitely shouldn’t be underestimated.
 If you’ve never done them before you will get sore.

 It’s important that you keep your core tight throughout this exercise (tense it as if somebody was going to punch you in the stomach).